The NZAI team

 Mark R Mullins joined the University of Auckland’s School of Asian Studies as Professor of Japanese Studies in January 2013.
 Prior to this appointment, he was engaged in academic work in Japan for 27 years and taught at Shikoku Gakuin University, Meiji Gakuin University, and Sophia University, where he also served a three-year term as editor of Monumenta Nipponica.
 He completed his postgraduate studies in the sociology of religion and East Asian traditions at McMaster University (PhD 1985).
 His teaching and research focus is on the role of Japanese religions in modern societies both within and outside of Japan.

-He is the author and co-editor of a number of works, including Religion and Society in Modern Japan (1993), Perspectives on Christianity in Korea and Japan (1995), Christianity Made in Japan: A Study of Indigenous Movements (1998), and Religion and Social Crisis in Japan: Understanding Japanese Society Through the Aum Affair (2001).
-He is currently engaged in research on neo-nationalism and religion in contemporary Japanese society.
+He is the author and co-editor of a number of works, including Religion and Society in Modern Japan (1993), Perspectives on Christianity in Korea and Japan (1995), Christianity Made in Japan: A Study of Indigenous Movements (1998), Religion and Social Crisis in Japan: Understanding Japanese Society Through the Aum Affair (2001), and most recently Yasukuni Fundamentalism: Japanese Religions and the Politics of Restoration (2021).

 Dr Yuri Seo, Director of the Korea Studies Centre